Hezbollah warns Iran able to bombard Israel if war started

 Nasrallah spoke after Washington announced fresh sanctions Tuesday against Hezbollah, targeting elected officials from the movement for the first time.

-Nasrallah said none of his fighters were currently involved in fighting in Syria´s northwestern region of Idlib, where regime and Russian forces have increased deadly bombardments.
+Nasrallah said none of his fighters were currently involved in fighting in Syria´s northwestern region of Idlib, where regime and Russian forces have increased deadly bombardments on a jihadist-run bastion since late April.

 But "if there was a need to return, all those who were there would go back" to Syria, he added.